Pound the Alarm: Critical reception

 Entertainment Weekly gave a positive review by describing the song as "The perfect trunk rattler to blast from your pink Barbie Bentley, with booming synths that build to a brain-numbing epiphany: 'Music.
 Makes Me.
 High.'"
 Slant Magazine stated that "Pound the Alarm", along with "Starships", "Whip It", and "Automatic", are "retro-techno-pop earsores comprised [sic] indiscriminately arranged bits of LMFAO's 'Sexy and I Know It', Rihanna's 'We Found Love', and pretty much any recent Britney Spears or Katy Perry song you can name", adding that "Her repeated exhortation on 'Pound the Alarm' to get things 'hotter and hotter and sexy and hotter' is about as weak as club-jam come-ons get."
 Fact gave it a positive review, saying "its avalanche-force hoover noises are so over-the-top and its hooks so catchy that you may as well save time and cave into it now."

 Kitty Empire from The Observer said the song makes the album "a persuasive compromise between this album's chart fodder and its rap turf."
 Andrew Unterberger of Popdust gave the song a mixed review, and compared it to the works of Jennifer Lopez, Taio Cruz, The Black Eyed Peas, and Beyoncé.
 Billboard editor Andrew Hampp gave the song a negative review, stating that it is a "'Starships' sound-alike" and saying the only difference is that "Nicki does a little bit more singing than she does on her current single, but otherwise the two tracks are virtually indistinguishable.
 Even the chorus is a rewrite."
 Emily Mackay from NME said the song was a "charmless trancey ba[n]ger" and categorised it as a part of the album that "flipflops".
-Matthew Cole was more negative, stating the song is "about as weak as club-jam come-ons get".
-Drowned in Sound called the song "trashy electro [music]".
+Drowned in Sound called the song "trashy electro [music]", opining that when it "commands you in its over-the-top robo-female voice to do as the song title asks, you almost feel obliged to comply."